Cruising to Toba Inlet

 Day 6

-Cruising back down to Powell River you’ll pass the derelict WW 2 liberty ships that form a protected harbour for barge storage at the now defunct paper mill.
-Then cruise over the top end of Texada Island and head across the Salish Sea to the Comox Bar.
+Cruise back down to Powell River and pass the derelict WW 2 liberty ships that formed a protected harbour for barge storage at the now defunct paper mill.
+Then cruise out over the top end of Texada island and head across the Salish Sea to the Comox Bar.

 Day 7